Proga147/Hospital-Project/README.md

 # Hospital-Project
-A template of a hospital Used for Accident and Emergency Services with a mini CMS for managing guests,admin users and FAQs
+A template of a hospital Used for Accident and Emergency Services with a mini CMS for managing guests,admin users and FAQs .

+Created using PHP, Bootstrap and MYSQL .

 adminUser Credentials:
 (Signin Portal)